errsole/errsole.js/docs/proxy-middleware-configuration.md

 const app = express();

-// Register Errsole Proxy Middleware at the desired path (e.g., /errsole)
+// Register the Errsole Proxy Middleware at the desired path (e.g., /errsole)
 // Make sure this is the first middleware used app.use('/errsole', errsole.expressProxyMiddleware());